Duration: 1 x 52'Play Trailer Play Screener Contact Sales

 Growing Up Poor: Lads

-Saying Goodbye presents powerful testimonies from children who have experienced the death of a parent or who are preparing for this possibility.
+A heartfelt film that presents powerful testimonies from children who have experienced, or who are preparing for the death of a parent.

 Series Duration: 1 x 52'